Winter Days Are Here Again!

 Then there are some people for whom winters herald feelings of sadness and their days seems

-quite, cold, expressionless, colourless and depressive.
+quite, cold, expressionless, colorless and depressive.
 Is this how you feel every year during winter and do these feelings automatically go off in spring or summer?

 If yes, then you may be suffering from what is known as “Seasonal affective disorder (SAD) / winter depression / winter blues”.
 SAD can affect your mental & physical health, your day to day activities and also your relationships.